 Vistaprint is a great example of a company using Builder alongside their existing headless CMS, Contentful.
 Their developers could not generate landing pages fast enough to meet the varied needs of their marketing teams across over a dozen locales, so they added Builder as their page builder solution.

-Being a flexible platform, Builder can beautifully complement another headless CMS with visual development abilities.
+Being a flexible platform, Builder can beautifully complement another headless CMS with visual building and editing abilities.
 Since Builder can consume any API as a data source through universal connectors, you can seamlessly pass the structured data residing in your headless CMS to Builder.
 And that data can be bound to UI elements in Builder’s no-code visual editor, allowing you to drag-and-drop components to create and edit rich, dynamic experiences.

 You can keep your existing workflows as you plug content into your headless CMS, and add Builder’s visual editing capabilities to the mix.
 For example, if you manage blog posts in your CMS, you can use Builder to build out the page layout, and plug content from your headless CMS as dynamic data.